Cuming’s Jingle Shell

 Cuming’s Jingle Shell, Placunanomia cumingii.
 Size: 9.0 cm (3.5 inches) x 5.2 cm (2.0 inches).
 Shell collected in the greater Los Cabos area, Baja California Sur, May 2018.
 Collection, photograph and identification courtesy of Bob Hillis, Ivins, Utah.

-Cuming’s Jingle, Placunanomia cumingii (Broderip, 1832), is a bivalve mollusk that is a member of the Anomiidae Family of Jingle Shells.
+Phylogeny: Cuming’s Jingle Shell, Placunanomia cumingii (Broderip, 1832), is a bivalve mollusk that is a member of the Anomiidae Family of Jingle Shells.
+The genus Placunanomia is one of nine genera in this family, and there are two species in this genus.
 This species was named in honor of Hugh Cuming, a British natural historian and 1800s collector known as the Prince of Collectors.
-He amassed a shell collection of over 80,000 specimens and 100,000 dried plant specimens that included birds, plants, reptiles and shells from Chile, Mexico, the Indian Ocean, and the South Pacific Ocean.
+He amassed a shell collection of over 80,000 specimens and 100,000 dried plant specimens.
+He collected birds, plants, reptiles and shells from Chile, Mexico, the Indian Ocean, and the South Pacific Ocean.
 Cuming custom built a yacht to support his collecting.
 Twenty-four species have been named in his honor.